Mist · 64°

 • The center will contain exhibits and interactive displays to help increase people's awareness and knowledge of their natural resources, as well as how to conserve those resources.

-• It will be centrally-located in the county, just south of the north junction of Highways 9 and 69.
+• It is centrally-located in the county, just south of the north junction of Highways 9 and 69.

-• The building will meet ADA specifications for accessibility.
+• The building meets ADA specifications for accessibility.

-• Rooms will include offices, a large program/meeting room (that will seat 85-100 people), an exhibit area, a workshop/activity area, a staff meeting room, and a kitchenette.
+• Rooms include offices, a large program/meeting room (that seats 85-100 people), an exhibit area, a workshop/activity area, a staff meeting room, and a kitchenette.

 Center Details and Map